 For more information, check out this department's website:

 The business community is searching for leaders with high ethical and moral standards.
-Those attributes are integral dimensions for graduates of the Crowell School of Business whose course of study has prepared them to be highly skilled, technically competent business people with a broad liberal arts background who can make significant contributions in both the secular and Christian workplace.
+The Crowell School of Business is recognized as equipping students with this reputation while being prepared as highly skilled, technically competent business people with a broad liberal arts background who can make significant contributions in both the secular and Christian workplace.